Spotlight on Human Trafficking: How to Join the Fight

 Also widely called “trafficking in persons” and “modern slavery,” human trafficking is the practice of exploiting and enslaving victims to perform forced labor or sex acts for others’ financial or personal gain.
 Modern slavery is an umbrella term that refers to any exploitive situation where a person can’t leave because of violence, threats, coercion, abuse of power, or deception.

-Contrary to popular belief, human trafficking doesn’t solely involve moving people from one state or country to another—many victims are born into servitude or become trafficked where they already reside.
+Contrary to popular belief, human trafficking doesn’t solely involve moving people from one state or country to another—many victims are born into slavery or become trafficked where they already reside.

 Core Elements of Human Trafficking